andyblight/nRF905Py3/README.md

 AUTO_RETRAN bit of the config register if it is needed.
-Repeating the data more than once is a simple method of ensuring that something gets through but it was decided that if reliable communication was required, a higher level package could be used to send a packet of data using this driver, wait for an acknowledgement packet to be recieved and retry if not received after a timeout.
+Repeating the data more than once is a simple method of ensuring that something gets through but it was decided that if reliable communication was required, a higher level package could be used to ensure safe delivery.

+The following design limitations have been imposed to keep the driver simple.

+1. Only one process on the computer can instantiate this driver and connect to one nRF905 device.
+1. Only one nRF905 device is supported per computer.
+This may change as the RPi can support two SPI devices but the work has not been done.

 ## TO DO List